-A suspicious person is a man or woman, well dressed or roughly dressed, who behaves in a suspicious manner.
-This means s/he may:
+A suspicious person is someone, well dressed or roughly dressed, who behaves in a suspicious manner.
+This means they may:

-- try to get your name/telephone number. - try to get you to go with him/her for any reason. - loiter in your area, close to you, for no obvious reason.
+- Try to get your name/telephone number - Try to get you to go with them for any reason - · Loiter in your area, close to you, for no obvious reason

-A suspicious vehicle is a motorcycle, bicycle, car, truck or van operated in a suspicious manner
+A suspicious vehicle is a motorcycle, bicycle, car, truck, or van operated in a suspicious manner.
 This may include:

-- going past your post repeatedly.
+- Going past your post repeatedly

-- slowing down around you.
+- Slowing down around you

-- stopping the vehicle with the person(s) staring at you/talking/yelling at you.
+- Stopping the vehicle with the person(s) staring at you/talking/yelling at you